kaminari14/encryption-web-goat/README.md

 ## Challenges
-There is 1 sql injection vulnerability in the application in the login page in the email parameter
+There is 1 sql injection vulnerability in the login page in the email parameter.

 ### Level 0 - No encryption
 Set the encryption to none in the config.ini file